turingschool/career-development-curriculum-site/module_two/m2_resume_rubric.md

 **Meets Expectations**
 * Resume is clean, easy to read, includes all necessary information
 * Skills include anything that has been covered through Mod 2:
-    * BE: Ruby, Rails, SQL
+    * BE: Ruby, Rails, SQL, ActiveRecord
     * FE: JavaScript, CSS, HTML
     * Both: TDD (Mocha/Chai), Git, GitHub, Agile practices
 * Projects section is built out and includes at least 2 projects